pythonjobs/jobs/README.md

 * Update the timestamp to be today's date
 * Don't remove the -- at the beginning and end of the metadata
 * Include a full name and either an email address or a phone number
+* Start any line you want to be a heading with a # followed by a space

 This is an example of how it might look when filled in: